 “Travel isn’t always pretty.
 It isn’t always comfortable.
 Sometimes it hurts, it even breaks your heart.
 But that’s okay.
 The journey changes you; it should change you.
 It leaves marks on your memory, on your consciousness, on your heart, and on your body.
 You take something with you.
 Hopefully, you leave something good behind.” — Anthony Bourdain

-Anthony Bourdain’s name was not well-known in my household, but I have seen the season in which he dined with Barack Obama—I loved his wit, honesty, and bluntness (and President Obama’s own banter).
+Anthony Bourdain’s name was not well-known in my household but I have seen the season in which he dined with Barack Obama—I loved his wit, honesty, and bluntness (and President Obama’s own banter).
 His show was a refreshing change from the sanitized, fake reality shows in which chefs stand behind raised counters attempting to convince me that I too could replicate their complicated recipe requiring hours of prep and ten assistants to execute.
-Parts Unknown made travel real, unfiltered; the restaurants he visited as he took us on his trips featured actual people who put all their effort into creating a product others could enjoy—he showed us the kind of passion we don’t often see in a world that increasingly relies on social media façades and a ubiquitous busyness that sometimes leaves us unable to spend time with those we love.
+Parts Unknown made travel real, unfiltered; the restaurants Bourdain took us to on his trips featured actual people who put all their effort into creating a product others could enjoy—he showed us the kind of passion we don’t often see in a world that increasingly relies on social media façades and a ubiquitous busyness that sometimes leaves us unable to spend time with those we love.
 Anthony Bourdain made an effort to understand others’ intentions, a process that can reveal more complex, interesting individuals.

 Though Anthony Bourdain focused on the food, he indirectly showed us how messy travel inherently is: yes, it’s possible to book flight tickets, hotel rooms, and restaurant reservations all before stepping on the plane, but the true spirit of travel lies in the unexpected alleyway with the local tavern tourist would never think to frequent; the pedestrian-free paths in a quieter part of town; a museum showcasing a city’s history with minimal fuss and fanfare.
 Real travel, to a certain extent, is not overly planned or sanitized—he understood this, and attempted to show us the beauty of letting travel be organic.
 After all, eating and traveling both rely on, at their core, meeting other people: someone is responsible for the food you consume and the history you ingest.